appu1232/Discord-Selfbot/README.md

 ## Things to note:
 - Free custom search has a limit of 100 calls per day.
 This should be more than enough in my opinion but feel free to pay for more if you would like, although I don't think it's needed.
 - Try not to keep setafk on for too long or use it too frequently.
-Technically, responding to someone else's ping with an automated response counts as someone else using your selfbot commands and this shouldn't really be a thing.
-Highly suggested to be used as a fun gimmik rather than for actual use all the time.
+Technically, responding to someone else's ping with an automated response is not something Discord likes selfbots doing.
+I highly suggest this be used as a fun gimmick rather than for actual use all the time.
-- All commands besides quick commands are invoked with the ``>`` prefix, **however, custom commands use the prefix ``.``**
+- All commands besides quick commands are invoked with the ``>`` prefix, **however, custom commands use the prefix** ``.``
+- The bot sets you to idle when you are not on discord.
+If you open up discord again, you will be online and you can freely change your status but when you go offline the bot changes it back to idle.
 - Custom commands have a lot of other quirks and flexablility.
 Check the **Custom commands** section below to see how you can do stuff like add more than one response for a command, get a random response for a command, add commands that have multiple words, etc.

 ## Custom Commands:
-There are two types of commands: commands that have a ``string`` as a response and commands that have a ``list`` as a response.
+There are two types of commands: commands that have a ``string`` as a response and commands that have a ``list`` as a response (multiple possible responses).

 **String commands**:
-- 90% of the time, you will probably be doing the ``string`` command type with something like ``.<command>`` to get the response.
+- 90% of the time you will probably be using the ``string`` command type with something like ``.<command>`` to get the response.
 Ex: ``.hakomari`` leads to the response ``https://myanimelist.net/manga/55215/Utsuro_no_Hako_to_Zero_no_Maria``
 - To add a command, you would do ``>add <command> <response>`` and to remove a command, you would do ``>remove <command>``

 In order to have multiple responses to one command, you need to use the ``list`` command type:

 **List commands**:
 - Add a second parameter between the command and the response like so: ``>add <command> <response_name> <response>`` Ex: ``>add kaguya cute http://i.imgur.com/LtdE1zW.jpg``.
-- Adding different <response_name> and <response> to the same <command> will append it to the list of responses for that command.
+- Adding different ``<response_name>`` and ``<response>`` to the same ``<command>`` will append it to the list of responses for that command.
-- Invoke a specific response with ``.<command> <response_name>`` or ``.<command> <index>``
+- Invoke a specific response with: ``.<command> <response_name>`` or ``.<command> <index>``
-- If more than one response name and response are in a command, get a random response with ``.<command>``.
+- Random responses: If more than one response name and response are in a command, get a random response with ``.<command>``.
 - Removing follows the logical syntax: ``>remove <command> <response_name>`` to remove a specific response from the command and ``>remove <command>`` to remove the entire command.
-- **Important Note:** You cannot make a command that was initially a string command into a list command by adding a second response to a string command.
-You must the string command and add it as a list command.
+- **Important Note:** You cannot make a command that was initially a string command into a list command by adding a second response to it.
+You must remove the string command and add it as a list command.

 **Adding commands with more than one word for the command/response_name/response:**